MetacitySuite/.github/profile/README.md

-# Metacity
+# Hello, this is Metacity 👋

 Metacity is a set of tools for urban data visualization.
-The project is being developed and maintained by a group of enthusiasts based in the city of Prague, Czech Republic.
+Our goal Feel free to contact us if you are interested in contributing to the project.

 ## 🗺 Navigation
 - [📅 Roadmap](https://github.com/MetacitySuite/Roadmap)